 Emma is a Research Fellow (Trial Coordinator) in the York Trials Unit.
 Emma’s background is in Psychology and Child Development.
-She gained her undergraduate and Master's degree from the University of York in Psychology (BSc) and Development, Disorders and Clinical Practice (MSc).
-Her Master's research focused on developing a scale for measuring academic resilience in primary school-aged children.
-Emma then worked in the Department of Psychology as a Research Assistant studying a cross-cultural comparison of joint attention and cognitive development in infants and relationships with their mothers in the UK and Uganda.
-She then worked at the Child Oriented Mental health Innovation Collaborative researching Social Stories for children with autism, and developing a feasibility study of a social prescribing intervention for adolescents with anxiety and depression.
+She gained her undergraduate and Masters degree from the University of York in Psychology (BSc) and Development, Disorders and Clinical Practice (MSc).
+Her Masters research focused on developing a scale for measuring academic resilience in primary school aged children.
+Emma worked in the Department of Psychology as a Research Assistant studying a cross-cultural comparison of joint attention and cognitive development in infants and relationships with their mothers in the UK and Uganda.
+She then worked at the Child Oriented Mental health Innovation Collaborative (NHS) researching Social Stories for children with autism spectrum conditions, and developing a feasibility study of a social prescribing intervention for adolescents with anxiety and depression.

-Emma now works in the Trials Unit as a qualitative researcher on education-based trials.
+Emma now works in the Trials Unit as a Trial Coordinator on child mental health trials.

-Emma’s interests include neurodevelopmental conditions in children, interventions to support children’s mental health and education, language development, augmentative and alternative methods of communication, and randomised controlled trials in education settings.
+Emma’s interests include autism and neurodiversity in children, interventions to support children’s mental health and education, language development, and family wellbeing.